Which TPD definition applies, and what must be proved under that wording?

 No. Different schemes may apply different legal tests.
 Consistency still matters, but outcomes are not automatically transferable.

-Can anyone guarantee a successful result?
+Can anyone promise a successful result?

 Need help reviewing your current evidence position?